Docker best practices

 Configure service healthchecks

-Docker can perform healthchecks, with timeouts and retries, on your services.
-Using this attribute is really convenient when configuring a system with dependencies – when one service depends on another service to be healthy before being started itself.
+To set up Docker provided healthchecks for your services, add the healthcheck attribute, per service, in your docker-compose.yaml configuration.
+It’s convenient when configuring a system with dependencies — when one service depends on another service to be healthy before being started itself.
+It’s also useful when trying to emit a setup_complete signal.

 Configure the order of service startup and shutdown